Posterior Tongue Tie and Its Treatment

 It is not unusual for a white eschar to appear over the wound.
 Do not worry if this happens.
 It is just a scab that is wet (recall what a scab looks like on your hand if you get it wet... it turns white).
 It will disappear in about 1-2 weeks.

-Stretching exercises 5x per day for the first 2 weeks must be performed to prevent reattachment.
-Stretching exercises mainly entails pushing the tongue tip towards the roof of the mouth while pinching the wound closed (lift method).
+Stretching exercises 5x per day for the first 2-4 weeks should also be performed to prevent reattachment.
+Stretching exercises mainly entails the push method which involves placing a finger over the wound and gently but firmly pushing towards the back of the mouth.
+In older babies, an additional exercise can be performed by lifting the tongue up towards the roof of the mouth while pinching the wound closed (lift method).
 The motion is analogous to a forklift.
-The upward pressure should be exerted for about 2 seconds each time.
+The stretches should be exerted for about 2 slow seconds each time.
 Once a day, sweep a finger under the tongue to assess for reattachment due to scarring.
-If scar reattachment starts to occur, instead of the lift method, resort to the push method which entails pushing a finger over the wound towards the back of the mouth (this may temporarily choke/gag the infant).
+If scar reattachment starts to occur, be a bit more aggressive with the stretches.

 If a suture is placed, stretching exercises do not need to be performed.
 However, if the stitch comes out prematurely and the incision opens, stretching exercises should be performed.
 Otherwise, the stitch will typically either dissolve away or fall off in about 5-10 days.